datto/php-json-rpc/README.md

 It does *not* provide a transportation layer:
 * If you need to send messages over HTTP(S), then you should use the [php-json-rpc-http](https://github.com/datto/php-json-rpc-http) package instead.
-* If you need to send messages over an SSH tunnel, then you should use the [php-json-rpc-ssh](https://github.com/datto/php-json-rpc-ssh) package.
+* If you need to send messages over SSH, then you should use the [php-json-rpc-ssh](https://github.com/datto/php-json-rpc-ssh) package.